SmartAdvisorOnline

 Device connection chain

-Phones and laptops usually make YouTube testing easy because you can install a VPN app directly.
+Phones and laptops usually make video testing easy because you can install a VPN app directly.
 TVs, Apple TV, old smart TVs, or consoles often need a different path.
 This visual chain helps you choose between a VPN router and lighter methods like Smart DNS.

 Device connection chain